Attending classes and making successful progress through your course are basic requirements for studying at Victoria University (VU).

 If you are an international student you are also expected to meet these requirements as a condition of your student visa.

-Victoria University monitors all student attendance, as required by Australian law.
-(Education Services for Overseas Students (ESOS) requirements, National Code 2007 and the University Procedure for Monitoring International Student Attendance).
+Victoria University monitors all student attendance, as required by Australian law and Education Services for Overseas Students (ESOS) requirements.
+See National Code of Practice for Providers of Education and Training to Overseas Students 2018.

 Academic progress – Higher Education & VE/TAFE

-Victoria University will monitor your academic performance in accordance with the Student Progress and Assessment Policy.
+Victoria University will monitor your academic performance in accordance with the following:

 Failing attendance & progress requirements